quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part07_3.12_Close-Pack.md

 #### Reflection Rules for Face-Centered Cubic (FCC) Crystal Structures

-Background context: For FCC crystals, the reflection rules depend on whether \(h\), \(k\), and \(l\) are all odd or all even.
+Background context: For FCC crystals, the reflection rules depend on whether $h $, $ k $, and$ l$ are all odd or all even.
 This results in specific sets of planes contributing to the diffraction pattern.

 ```java
 // Pseudocode to determine which reflections are present in FCC structure